willijar/cl-data-format-validation/README.txt

   e.g. `(format nil \"~/eng/\" 35000) => \"35.00e+3\"`

-**date** ` os utime &optional colon-p at-p precision 6 timezone` "Formatter which formats a universal time for output as a date and time
+formatter function **date** `os utime &optional colon-p at-p precision 6 timezone` Formatter which formats a universal time for output as a date and time

   Modifiers: